Please find more information on the cookies here

 Please note that a visit is only possible with our tourguide and it is necessary to make prior arrangements at least one week before your planned visit.
 Register here ››

 Fee: entrance fee to permanent exhibition, plus the fee of the guided tour: HUF 20.000 / group (in foreign language)

 Maximum number of participants per group: 15 people

 Meeting point: Building C, information desk

 The Buda Palace with its characteristic Dome, easily recognizable even from afar is one of the symbols of Budapest.
 As the highest point of the Palace, the Dome of the Hungarian National Gallery offers an unparalleled view on the capital.

-The Dome can be visited with a ticket to any of our exhibitions, from Tuesday to Sunday from 10 am to 5 pm.
+The Dome can be visited with a ticket bought to the permanent or temporary exhibitions, depending on weather conditions during opening hours from 10 am to 5 pm.

 For reasons of safety the Dome can host a maximum of 15 people at a time.